icon-project/goloop/doc/icon_chainscore_api.md

 ### getNetworkInfo

-Returns the configuration and status of network.
+Returns the configuration and status of the network.

 ```python
 def getNetworkInfo() -> dict: